rkish3721/Eng3/README.md

 ### Reflection

 This part was realively easy and a good way to get back into onshape.
 The curves on the top were that hardest part to figure out, but if you use the tangent tool it becomes easy.
+I didn't really learn anything new, just was able to bring back some skills from last year into this project.
+For any other student, I would say to use basic onshape and CAD skills for this project, because it's easy to overcomplicate it.
 &nbsp;
-step 1: 871.71
-Step 2: 2355.7